vcdi/ratemate/README.md

 # ratemate

-There's a bunch of python rate limiting modules out there (ratelim, ratelimit etc), but they all seem to suffer from similar problems:
+There's a bunch of python rate limiting modules out there, but they all seem to suffer from similar problems:

 - Weird APIs, usually inflexible decorators that you need to wrap your calls in
 - Lack of `multiprocessing` support (eg, two processes will be unaware of each other, and thus double the intended rate)
-- Unnecessary coupling to other libraries, eg `requests`
+- Unnecessary coupling to other libraries

 `ratemate`, meanwhile, gives you a simple `RateLimit` object that avoids all these problems.